gregpalmr/alluxio-secure-hadoop/README.md

 Attempt to read the Alluxio virtual filesystem.

-     alluxio fs ls /tmp
+     alluxio fs ls /user/

-     < you will see the contents of the /tmp HDFS directory >
+     < you will see the contents of the /user HDFS directory >

 The above command shows Alluxio access the kerberized Hadoop environment that had the following HDFS properties configured:

       dfs.encrypt.data.transfer           = true
       dfs.encrypt.data.transfer.algorithm = 3des
       dfs.http.policy set                 = HTTPS_ONLY

+Create a directory for the Alluxio user:

+     alluxio fs mkdir /user/alluxio-user1

+Copy a file to the new directory:

+     alluxio fs copyFromLocal /etc/motd /user/alluxio-user1/

+List the files in the new directory (notice that the motd file is not persisted yet):

+     alluxio fs ls /user/alluxio-user1/

+Cause the file to be persisted (written to the under filesystem or HDFS):

+     alluxio fs persist /user/alluxio-user1/

+See that the file has been persisted using the Alluxio command and the HDFS commands:

+     alluxio fs ls /user/alluxio-user1/

+     hdfs dfs -ls /user/alluxio-user1/

 ---